Stuart Machin

 Stuart Machin (born 1970) is a British business executive and the chief executive of Marks & Spencer, a position he has held since 25 May 2022.

 Education

-In 2013, he attended the Harvard Business School advanced management program (AMP).
+In 2013, he attended the part time 3 month Harvard Business School advanced management program (AMP).

 Career

 Machin started his career in retailing as a teenage shelf stacker at a Sainsbury's Savacentre in Hempstead Valley Shopping Centre outside Gillingham, Kent.
 Machin joined the retail management scheme at Sainsbury's when he was 18.

 He worked for Sainsbury's, Tesco and Asda in increasingly senior roles, followed by ten years in Australia working for the Wesfarmers conglomerate as operations director of Coles and managing director of Target Australia.
 He resigned as managing director of Target in April 2016 because of accounting irregularities that he was unaware of but "happened on [his] watch".
-He then became the chief executive of Steinhoff International.
+He then became the chief executive of Steinhoff UK, a division of Steinhoff International (now Ibex Topco B.V.)